fubark/cyber/docs/hugo/content/docs/toc/functions.md

 print addTo(10)   -- "133"
 ```

-However, static functions can not capture local variables.
+Like static variables, static functions can not reference local variables outside of their scope:
 ```cy
 var a = 1
 func foo():